yallop/ocaml-posix-types/README.md

 representations for the
 [types exposed in `<sys/types.h>`](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/sys_types.h.html).
-The implementation details, such as sizes and alignments, of the types varies from platform to platform, but the interface of each type is consistent across platforms.
+The implementation details, such as sizes and alignments, of the types vary from platform to platform, but the interface of each type is consistent across platforms.

 [![Build Status](https://travis-ci.org/yallop/ocaml-posix-types.svg?branch=master)](https://travis-ci.org/yallop/ocaml-posix-types)